-Maybe you’ve traveled on a medical mission trip before, and now you would like a behind-the-scenes look at medical missions.
+Are you interested in becoming more involved in medical missions in the future?
+Maybe you’ve traveled on a medical mission trip before, and now you would like a behind-the-scenes look at serving with our team.
 What goes into planning a trip?
 What steps are taken by missionaries on the field?
 What happens after our team leaves the field?
 With an MMO internship, each student will have a tailored experience to answer some of these questions.
-Internships are 6-12 weeks, including at least one international trip in addition to further medical and missional training.
+Internships are 6-12 weeks in duration, including at least one international trip in addition to further medical and missional training.